We will be selling worm castings for all your seed planting starting in March!

 I can’t think of a whole lot to add that isn’t already incorporated in the awesome video on Cornell University’s website, so I’ll just go ahead and post it so you can start learning about the benefits of worm castings for fertilizer and for a premium growing medium for your starters next spring.
-If you sign up for the Curbside Compost Exchange today, you will be eligible for 6-8lbs or more of pure worm castings in the spring to start your seeds in.
+If you sign up for the Curbside Compost Exchange today, you will be eligible for more than enough pure worm castings in the spring to start your seeds in, plus more compost to put in your garden or potted plants.
 Check out the video!

 If you’re one of the many people that would like to compost, but don’t have a yard or the proper space, you finally have a way to do it!
 Our residential composting program, the Curbside Compost Exchange, is designed just like your recycle pickup, except we take your food scraps and return fertilizer that you can use to enrich your soil, or donate to a local community garden or urban farm program.